RocketChat/Apps.Dialogflow/docs/QuickReplies.md

 ### Handover Button

 - On clicking this button, the visitor will be handed over to another departement.
+You can set the target department in the app setting called **Target Department for Handover** or add a `departmentName` param in your payload.
+On failing to provide a department name in either way, will send a request failure message back to the visitor, when visitor clicks the button.

-You can set the target department in the app setting called **Target Department for Handover**.
-Add the following block in your Quick Replies payload, with **actionId** set as `df_perform_handover`, to include this button in your response:
+- Add the following block in your Quick Replies payload, with **actionId** set as `df_perform_handover`, to include this button in your response:

 - Parameters: